-Manufacturing a firearm like the Ruger PC Charger can be a tricky business.
-There’s a balance between making each part to the ideal spec, and making the firearm affordable.
+TandemKross Ruger PC Charger upgrades really do make good guns great.
+From the factory, there’s a balance between making each part to the ideal spec, and making the firearm affordable.
 Which is why the aftermarket for firearms is so big.
 Brand new firearms often come with parts that are just “good enough”.
 They do the job, but they aren’t the “perfect” design.
 That’s because a little extra machine time, a little extra coating time, and a little extra fitting time all add up.
 So unless we’re going high-end or full custom, we get parts that work, not parts that work awesome.
 Thankfully, there is always someone out there offering something better.
 And it’s usually reasonably priced too.

 TandemKross is one of those aftermarket suppliers.
 They design, produce, and sell upgrades for a variety of firearms.
 I’ve got plenty of their parts on my Ruger 10/22 rifles, and Mark IV pistols.
-Since they had already provided some internal parts for one of my PC Carbine projects, I figured we should try some others on the PC Charger.
+Since they had already provided some internal parts for one of my PC Carbine projects, I figured we should try some of their Ruger PC Charger upgrades.
 I already had their Game Changer Pro 9mm compensator, as I felt the Carbine didn’t need that so badly.
 So I requested a Victory trigger, Titan extended magazine release, and Challenger charging handle.

 Although this was covered in the Carbine article, here’s a recap and update.
 It’s 1.5 inches long, and just under 1 inch wide (.99’³).
 Machined from steel, it weighs 2.83 ounces.
 Having that weight hang off the front of the barrel, with holes designed to vent gases at 45 degrees helps the PC Charger shoot very flat.
 On my heavy carbine, it wasn’t as noticeable, but I love it on the PC Charger.
 I feel it makes a definite difference.
 Watching someone else shoot my Charger really confirmed that it keeps the muzzle on target.
 And it looks pretty sweet too.
 The only reason I’d remove it is to install a suppressor.

-Speaking of installing, this is one of the easier upgrades.
+Speaking of installing, this is one of the easier Ruger PC Charger upgrades.
 Just remove the factory thread protector, and carefully install this in its place.
 It includes an O-ring, rather than a crush washer, making it easy to time to the barrel.
 I seem to have a shortage of 9mm handguns with threaded barrels, but plan on testing it on a polymer pistol, where it should make a very noticeable difference.
-MSRP $59.99
+MSRP for the Game Changer PRO Squared Compensator is $69.99

 Victory Trigger